 End of the Year Activities

-Some time around October to November, you should start planning for your holidays spending.
+Sometime around October to November, you should start planning for your holiday spending.
 This is also a great time to review and update your budget for the rest of the year.

 2. Pay Property Taxes for Next Year

-If you need a little extra tax deduction, you can pay your next year property taxes early.
+If you need a little extra tax deduction, you can pay your next year’s property taxes early.
 Tax payments can be claimed in the year it is paid.

 3. Pay January Mortgage in December